-New treatments for eczema
+New hope, new treatments for eczema

 The development of new treatments for eczema has lagged behind that for similar conditions.
 For example, a number of new treatments, taken by injection, have proven very effective for psoriasis in recent years.
 Many people with severe psoriasis who, in the past, would have been in and out of hospital, now only come to outpatients every three months to check that their skin is still clear.
 Unfortunately, there hasn’t been the same improvement in the management of eczema … but there is a profusion of exciting new treatments on the horizon!